digital-work-lab/theses/docs/evaluation.md

 ## Presentation

-A presentation is required for Master's theses.
+A presentation is required for Master's thesis.
 A presentation takes 15-20 minutes with 10 minutes of discussion.
 It is evaluated based on the following criteria:

 - The introductory section should convey why the topic is interesting, and it should be easy to follow by a general audience
 - The main section should demonstrate the objective, method, main findings, and contribution, giving experts the possibility to critically assess the different parts